zenml-io/zenml/docs/book/user-guide/llmops-guide/rag/data-ingestion-and-index-store-management.md

+---
+description: This guide covers data ingestion and index store management for RAG pipelines.
+---

 ## Data Ingestion

 The first step in setting up a RAG pipeline is to ingest the data that will be